5 Powerful Ways to Bully-Proof Your Child & Increase Their Self-Esteem

 Many children who experience bullying often withdraw and experience shame and guilt.
 One way to help increase your child’s self-esteem is by having them in a supportive, nurturing environment.
 A membership to the Boys and Girls Club, the YMCA, or getting your kids involved in an after-school program can help them regain their confidence, learn positive social skills and behaviors that can teach them how to develop strong relationships with others.

-This article was published in the March/April 2019 edition of Fostering Families Today.
+This article was originally published in the March/April 2019 edition of Fostering Families Today.
 Trinity Youth Services is a foster care and adoptions agency based in Southern California and in Houston, Texas.
 To learn how to foster or adopt a child and make a positive difference for a child in need of loving support, please visit www.TrinityYS.org, or contact Florence at fedwards@TrinityYS.org, or 909-825-5588 ext.
 230.

 Florence Edwards, Foster Care Marketing Specialist